Xinglab/lr2rmats/README.md

 `samp1_long.fa` is long-read data of sample #1.

-`samp1_short_1.fa` and `samp1_short_2.fa` are paired-end short-read data of sample #1
+`samp1_short_1.fa` and `samp1_short_2.fa` are paired-end short-read data of sample #1.

 ### <a name="output"></a>Output file
-`updated.gtf` is the generated enhanced gene annotation file, which contains both known annotation(`original.gtf`) and reliable novel transcript information extracted from long- and short-read data.
+`updated.gtf` is the generated enhanced gene annotation file, which contains both known annotation(`original.gtf`) and reliable novel transcript information extracted from long and short-read data.

 ### <a name="intermediate"></a>Intermediate and log files
 Intermediate files will be generated in four folders: `alignment`, `gtf`, `logs`, and `benchmark`.